jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 i.e. http://mvs1.centers.ihost.com:50200/resources/ecs/IBM/demo/poughkeepsieny_8675309
 ```
 The "isNumerical" node is a **switch** node which allows for the flow to change based on the conditions defined in the switch node details.

 ![Architecture Overview](/images/isnumerical-node.png)

 As you can see in the image below there are two conditions in he "switch node".

 ![Architecture Overview](/images/isnumerical-node-details.png)

 The first condition evaluated is that a number value between 0 and 9999999 is stored in msg.payload.
-The second condition is the catch all condition, which in our case says, that if the values in msg.payload are not a number we wil pass through.
+The second condition is the catch all condition, which in our case says, that if the values in msg.payload are not a number we will pass the data through.

+Click **Done** to close the editor.

 Now look at the isNumerical node again, you will see two small gray circles on the right of the node.

 ![Architecture Overview](/images/isnumerical-node.png)

 Those two circles correspond to the two condition in the node details.
 The top circle is used for the number matching and the bottom circle is for the catch all.